**This post contains affiliate links**

 My pregnancies with Honey Bee and Bumble Bee were completely different.
 With Honey Bee people were constantly trying to feed me!
 Family members were constantly offering me food and when I would turn it down, they got offended!
 “You don’t want to starve your baby” they exclaimed.
 So out of guilt I would take the food and eat it.
 I was also told by my family not to exercise because “it could hurt the baby”.
 You can guess what happened.
 I gained 80 lbs during that pregnancy!

 I carried over 30lbs to Bumble Bee’s pregnancy.
-During his pregnancy I was more aware of my health and what I ate.
+During his pregnancy, I was more aware of my health and what I ate.
 Especially since I was already considered overweight.
 I was very proud of myself during his pregnancy.
 I only gained 22lbs and was back down to my pre pregnancy weight after delivery.
 I was still considered overweight, but I didn’t have any extra added weight to lose either.

 Me during my 2nd pregnancy with Bumble Bee

 During my time heavy lifting.
 I actually put on 10lbs of muscles.
 It was great for my appearance but not great for the scale.
-According to weight standards I am overweight.
+According to weight standards, I am overweight.
 However, I didn’t let that deter me when I found out I was pregnant this time.

 Me right before this pregnancy (3rd pregnancy)

 My plan for this pregnancy was to gain a minimum of 10lbs.
 I am starting this pregnancy now 50lbs over my pre pregnancy weight with Honey Bee.
 It’s not anything I’m ashamed of though.
-I eat healthy and exercise but between pregnancy, breastfeeding, and heavy lifting my body has retained weight.
+I eat healthily and exercise but between pregnancy, breastfeeding, and heavy lifting my body has retained weight.
 Once my hormones settle I plan on seeing a doctor and healing my body.

 So far this pregnancy I have not gained any weight and I’m almost in my 5th month.
 I’ve been following very simple guide lines, and it’s helped me control my weight gain.